Pediatric Massage Reduces Symptoms of Serious Illnesses

 Nadia is a graduate of the West Coast College of Massage Therapy.
 She also brings the expertise of her previous education and work experience from Moscow, Russia.

 She has successfully completed training in massage therapy, hydrotherapy, remedial exercises, breast care, arthrokinetic therapy, TMJ, and cranial therapy.
-She has taught physiology at PCU College.
-Nadia plays a key role in the treatment plan implementation while managing the stuff and overall business strategy.
-Nadia has been practicing for more than 22 years and is a knowledgeable massage therapy practitioner known for her caring, gifted hands.
+She has also taught physiology at PCU College.
+Nadia plays an active role in assisting patients in implementing their treatment plans while managing the staff and overall business strategy of Medspa.
+Nadia has been practicing for more than 22 years and is a knowledgeable massage therapy practitioner known for her caring and gifted hands.

 Peppino is a 3,000 hour program graduate from the West Coast College of Massage Therapy.
 Throughout his life, he has been involved in a variety of competitive and non-competitive sports.
 As a result, he has had first-hand experiences with different injuries and the short and long-term difficulties they pose in day to day life.
-From a young age, he has had the love and desire to help people for a living; coupled with his experiences with different injuries, it has ultimately lead him to his passion as a practitioner in the field of Massage Therapy.
+From a young age, Peppino was passionate about helping people and knew he wanted to pursue a career in improving the health and lives of others.
+This, coupled with his direct experience in learning how to cope with and repair different injuries from his lifelong involvement in sports, ultimately lead him to his calling as a practitioner in the field of massage therapy.

 Brianne is a graduate of the 3000 hour program at the West Coast College of Massage Therapy.
 She has an excellent background in customer service.
 She is proud to work in the healthcare industry and thoroughly enjoys helping people.
 Massage therapy has had a positive affect on her life and she is excited to spread her knowledge and experience to her patients.
 Brianne especially likes working with pre and postnatal women to help them relax and teach them to care for their bodies.

 Kaycee has completed the program to become a successfully registered massage therapist through VCCMT.
-She is trained in temporomandibular joint dysfunctions, ligament sprains, muscle strains, plantar fasciitis, muscle imbalances, thoracic outlet syndrome and much more.
-From aches due to a slouched position at an office job to tears in a leg muscle from falling during a soccer game, Kaycee is a genuine and kind-hearted individual who determined to meet her patients' needs.
+She has specialized training in temporomandibular joint dysfunctions, ligament sprains, muscle strains, plantar fasciitis, muscle imbalances, thoracic outlet syndrome and much more.
+Whether you are seeking treatment for aches due to a slouched posture at an office job to tears in a leg muscle as a result of falling during a soccer game, Kaycee has the skill to repair and genuine caring and understanding of the needs of patients to get them back to optimum health.